mongodb/docs/source/reference/mongodump.rst

-   Specifies the port number, if the MongoDB instance is not running on the standard port. (i.e. ``27017``) You may also specify a port number using the :option:`--host <mongodump --host>` command.
+   Specifies the port number, if the MongoDB instance is not running on the standard port. (i.e. ``27017``) You may also specify a port number using the :option:`--host <mongodump --host>` option.

-TODO is the notation really --host <mongodump --host>, not sure about this

 .. option:: --ipv6

-   Enables :term:`IPv6` support to allow :program:`mongodump` to connect to the MongoDB instance using IPv6 connectivity.
+   Enables IPv6 support that allows :program:`mongodump` to connect to the MongoDB instance using an IPv6 network.
 All MongoDB programs and processes, including :program:`mongodump`, disable IPv6 support by default.

-TODO copypaste

 .. option:: --username <username>, -u <username>